 What is a Wing Chun Dummy Used For?

 Many beginners ask, “what is the wooden dummy for?”
-The short version is that a Wing Chun wooden dummy is used to teach position, structure, footwork and how to navigate around energetic pathways from an opponent.
+The short version is that a Wing Chun wooden dummy is best used to teach position, structure, footwork and how to navigate around energetic pathways from an opponent.

 The longer version: The wooden dummy is, as stated above, the ultimate training partner in Wing Chun when it comes to solo training.
 Learning how to translate actions from the wooden dummy subsets to an actual person is one of the most intriguing parts of Wing Chun.
 The dummy is designed to give you a silent feedback of sorts—all of your answers are given through reflection of your training, rather than the answer being given to you on a platter.